wendlers/micropython-mfrc522/README.md

 - The software treated the memory has 64 sectors of 16 Bytes.
 - In reality the mifare card is 16 sectors of 4 block which are 16 byte.
   The Block 0,1 and 2 are data block.
-The block 3 is the access  block
+The block 3 is the access  block.
-- BE AWARE if you write sector (3,7,11,15...,63) then you should know what you do
+- BE AWARE if you write sector (3,7,11,15...,63) then you should know what you do.
+- CreateNdefTag.py   Explain how to set access block on each sector.
+It will create an empty NDEF tag.
+- EraseNdefTag.py    Recreate a blank Mifare tag after you use CreateNdefTag.py.
+- ReadNdefTag.py     Dump the contents of a NDEF tag.
+- Pico_read.py       Dump the contents of a Mifare card using the default key.